optim-ally/origametry/docs/source/usage/folding.rst

     crease_2 = creases[1]
     crease_3 = creases[2]

-And here's an example of axiom 6 with no solutions:
+And here's an example of :ref:`axiom 6 <axioms>` with no solutions:

 .. image:: ../../images/axiom_6_none.png
     :width: 360